Wouldn’t it be great if after publishing content on your WordPress website, the following took place … all from your page URL:

 “Pretty” URLs, or SEO-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-- %postname% – A correctly formatted version of the post title.
-For example, if your post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all lower case letters and no punctuation marks) in the URL.
-Tip: You can edit the wording in your post title in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A correctly formatted version of your post title.
+For example, if your post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all letters converted to lower case and exclamation symbols removed) in the URL.
+Tip: You can edit the words in your post titles in the post slug field on the Add/Edit Post/Page screens.

 - %author% – A sanitized version of the author name.